As a parent, what is my role, and what can I do to best support my child’s education?

 Use different rooms.
 You can create spaces in different rooms for each child.
 For example, one child can work in the kitchen and another in the bedroom.

 Rotate kids.
 If you only have one space for learning, the kids can use the space at different times.
 You might want to have a basket or container for each child’s school supplies.
+They can even carry the basket with them as they move in and out of the space.

 Use headphones or earbuds.
 Several members of your family might be working or learning from home right now.
 Using headphones or earbuds can help reduce noise.